dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 };
 ```

 That's it for the write side.
-Of course, many aspects such as an HTTPS and websocket API or persistence are still missing for an executable application.
+Of course, many aspects such as an HTTPS and WebSocket API or persistence are still missing for an executable application.
 However, all these missing aspects are technical and not related to the specific domain.

 ## Preparing the read side